Sheep42/prismatic-engine/README.md

 In a more complex example: We can create two Scenes, add them to a Scene Manager, and create a transition from one to the other.

-All scenes have been combined into a single file `customscenes.c` for documentation purposes, but you could break each Scene's logic into its own file.
+All example scenes have been combined into a single file `customscenes.c` for documentation purposes, but you could break each Scene's logic into its own file.

 **game.c**
 ```C